Skip navigation

 I was proud to be part of the successful and inspiring community campaign to stop Council’s zipline proposal back in 2019, and to stand alongside locals opposing the partial privatisation of the Botanic Gardens for a commercial light show.

-Handing over 26 hectares of Mt Coot-Tha to private developers would fundamentally change its status as a protected natural reserve, and create a dangerous precedent that could see more of Mt Coot-tha privatised.
+Now, Brisbane City Council has engaged its Brisbane Sustainability Agency to prepare a long term "Master Plan" for the Mt Coot-tha precinct by 2026.
+But concerningly, the LNP Mayor seems hell-bent on pursuing public-private partnerships at Mt Coot-tha, despite the clear community opposition to privatisation.
+Handing over any parts of Mt Coot-Tha to private developers would fundamentally change its status as a protected natural reserve, and create a dangerous precedent that could see more of Mt Coot-tha privatised.

 Our campaign to stop the ziplines demonstrated just how precious Mt Coot-tha is to locals and visitors alike.
-That’s why I’m working alongside local Greens representatives Cr Seal Chong Wah and Elizabeth Watson-Brown MP to ensure the protection and preservation of the mountain for generations to come.
+That’s why I’ll continue working alongside local Greens representatives Cr Seal Chong Wah and Elizabeth Watson-Brown MP to ensure the protection and preservation of the mountain for generations to come.

 Learn more